• Skip to primary navigation

 Instructions

-1. Heat white chocolate or white confectionery coating, sweetened condensed milk and salt in a medium saucepan set over low heat until 50% melted.
+1. Heat the white chocolate, sweetened condensed milk, and salt if using in a medium saucepan set over low heat stirring often until 50% melted.

 2. Remove from heat and let sit for 5 minutes.